Updated to: 20 August 2019Download as PDF

 Overview ESIA procedure

-As a first step of the EIA procedure in Ghana, a screening decision has to be taken on whether no environmental assessment, a preliminary environmental assessment of a full environmental assessment is necessary to obtain an environmental permit.
+As a first step, a screening decision has to be taken on whether no environmental assessment, a preliminary environmental assessment of a full environmental assessment is necessary to obtain an environmental permit.
 Thereafter, scoping is required which results in a scoping report.
 The assessment process, the review of the draft of the EIA report and the decision-making process on the issuance of the environmental permit follow.
 Compliance monitoring is being conducted after the permit has been issued.
 24 months after the issuance of the permit the provisional environmental permit is replaced by an environmental certificate, if the permit conditions have been complied with.
 Public participation is required during the screening, scoping, assessment and the review stage.

 Screening is a required step in the Ghanaian EIA procedures.
-The EPA makes the screening decision with the assistance of a cross sectoral technical review committee.
+The EPA makes the screening decision.

 The Environmental Assessment Regulations (1999) contain positive lists that specify the projects subject to EIA.
 Schedule I of the regulation lists the activities that require registration and an environmental permit, and may also require a preliminary or a full EIA.
 The list specifies minimum thresholds.
 Schedule II lists the activities that require a full EIA, this list also specifies minimum thresholds.
-EPA may request a full EIA after review of the preliminary EIA.
 EPA can also request a full EIA for any activity that is not listed.

 A proponent has to submit a registration form or environmental screening form to the EPA for all activities listed in Schedule I and II.
 The EPA then decides on the need for further study of the activities and on the level of detail of the study.
 For Schedule I activities, EPA may request a preliminary or full EIA, it may also request a full EIA after review of the preliminary EIA.
 For all activities in Schedule II the EPA will require a full EIA.
 Furthermore, the EPA may accept the proposed activities directly if no EIA is deemed necessary, or reject proposed activities outright.
 The screening decision is issued in a report.